A constant in C++ is an identifier that we use to represent a value that cannot be modified once set.

 const

-variables can also be members of a class and must be initialized in the class constructor if not initialized in the declaration.
+variables can also be members of a class, and they must be initialized in the class constructor if not initialized in the declaration.

 class Example {